'I have been the Communication Lead and Graphic Designer of Top Dutch Solar Racing'

 • Student project

-'What I love about working in this team is that I not only got to implement my knowledge from my study, and test in real life what works and what doesn’t, I also got to expand my knowledge.
+'What I love about working in this team is that I not only got to implement what I learned during my study, but I also got to expand my knowledge.
 I learned new skills, such as event management, photo- and videography, partner acquisition, and I even picked up some engineering skills like laminating our solar car’s carbon fibre bodywork.
-I also got to improve existing skills that I learned during my study, such as copywriting and content creation for the Top Dutch media channels and website.'
+In addition, I improved existing skills that I learned during my study, such as copywriting and content creation for the Top Dutch media channels and website.'

 'Besides the exciting yet challenging time when building the car at our Groninger office, we also took part in worldwide challenges.
 In 2021, me and the team participated in the Moroccan Solar Challenge, where we raced 2500km in five days, through the Sahara Desert and Atlas Mountains, against other world-class solar racing teams.
 We spent six weeks in Agadir, where we trained and prepared for the race.
 2500km and one hospital trip due to a scorpion sting later, we ended up in pole position, fastest slalom and figure-8, best brake test and overall 4th place in the race!'